ioana-dobre/portfolio/index.markdown

 Coordinated by associate professor doctor Adela Popa of “Lucian Blaga” University of Sibiu, the project focused on policies about the return to work of people after a long absence due to medical issues.
 I translated from English to Romanian a research report and a briefing.

 **Global Voices Translator**

-Global Voices is an international nonprofit news agency reporting on a variety of social issues around the world from racism to the loss of indigenous languages.
+Global Voices is an international non-profit news agency reporting on a variety of social issues around the world from racism to the loss of indigenous languages.
 I translate articles which address social issues I am interested in, like the war in Ukraine.
-Also, I ejoy translating entertainment articles about movies, games and music.
+Also, I enjoy translating entertainment articles about movies, games and music.
 I love working there!
 You can find all my translated articles on [my Global Voices translator profile](https://ro.globalvoices.org/author/ioana-dobre).

 **Wikipedia Translator and Editor**

-I was a contributor on Wikipedia and I translated articles from English to Romanian to help inprove the site by localization, especially in what concerns society and sociology, one of my fields of expertise.
+I was a contributor on Wikipedia and I translated articles from English to Romanian to help improve the site by localization, especially in what concerns society and sociology, one of my fields of expertise.
 I also edited existing articles written in Romanian sometimes but my main activity there was translation.
 You can find all my translated articles on [my user page](https://ro.wikipedia.org/wiki/Utilizator:Ioana2022).

 **The 7 cups Translation Project**